MewsSystems/developers/Mews.BackendDeveloperTask/README.md

 - [Currency](./Mews.BackendDeveloperTask.ExchangeRates/Currency.cs) may benefit from being a ["smart" enum](https://codeblog.jonskeet.uk/2006/01/05/classenum/)
 - When CNB or other exchange rate providers provide an API-side filter, we should create new implementations of [IExchangeRateProvider](./Mews.BackendDeveloperTask.ExchangeRates/IExchangeRateProvider.cs) that pass the currencies as part of the request to reduce payload size and execution time to only that which is needed.
+- Decide where to put logging.
+It may make sense for individual units to catch and log errors, then fail gracefully.
+Alternatively it may be better to let exceptions escape and be caught by higher up consumers of these classes.